fogine/blog/content/blog/blog-comments-via-github.md

 Although they are both robust solutions which I do not need for my use case.

-However [Staticman](https://github.com/eduardoboucas/staticman) was the project that cough my eye:
+However, [Staticman](https://github.com/eduardoboucas/staticman) was the project that cough my eye:
 > Staticman is a Node.js application that receives user-generated content and uploads it as data files to a GitHub and/or GitLab repository.
 In practice, this allows you to have dynamic content (e.g. blog post comments) as part of a fully static website, as long as your site automatically deploys on every push to GitHub and/or GitLab.

 It'd still require me to host my own server though.

 At this point I got an idea - since I host this blog on [GitHub](https://github.com/fogine/blog), I could create a comment system which would integrate with `GitHub Issues`.
 When somebody comments on my blog I'd use `GitHub API` to create an issue and store the discussion there.
 For my target audience this would be ideal solution!

 It turned out that there is already a `GitHub widget` for that.
 It's called [utterances](https://github.com/utterance/utterances).

 ## TLDR;